thoklei/planar_separators/instances/README.md

 # Contents

-This directory contains instances for the separator problem = graphs with interesting properties to test the algorithm on.
+This directory contains instance_dirs for the separator problem = graphs with interesting properties to test the algorithm on.

 | Type          |                                                                                     Description                                                                                    |
 |:-------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|